 Counselling and individual support

 At Canteen, you can talk to a specialist counsellor or psychologist about whatever is on your mind.
 They can help you deal with the challenges you’re facing - and just listen.
-We can also help you with things like changing relationships, managing school or work alongside cancer and finding ways to cope with what life looks like now.
+We can also provide support by helping you with things like changing relationships, managing school or work alongside cancer and finding ways to cope with what life looks like now.
 It's confidential and completely free.

 Books and resources